Privacy Policy

 Security measures are designed in proportion to:

-• documented internal procedures for handling Personal Information.
+- maintaining internal procedures for handling and protecting Personal Information.

-Access to Personal Information is limited to individuals who require it to perform their duties.
+Access to Personal Information is restricted to individuals who require it to perform their duties.

 We use technical protections that may include: